-Beyond his primary areas of expertise, David represents clients in a wide range of complex litigation matters involving intellectual property, insurance recovery, employee benefits, breach of fiduciary duty, trade secrets, unfair competition, fraud, employment, tort, healthcare, probate and trademark infringement, as well as business, commercial, corporate and contract disputes.
+Beyond his primary areas of expertise, David represents clients in a wide range of complex litigation matters, including intellectual property, insurance recovery, employee benefits, breach of fiduciary duty, trade secrets, unfair competition, trademark, employment, and probate litigation, as well as business, commercial, corporate, and contract disputes.

 - Employee Benefits Litigation